-Select this option if you want to secure your hosts using an explicit list that you specify.

-- a.
-Which hosts should be allowed?
-Specify the host names that users are allowed to access.
-You can use IP address, host name, or FQDN format in this field - Secure hosts using group membership Select this option if you want to secure your hosts using Active Directory group membership. - Are users required to use FQDNs?
+Select this option if you want to secure your hosts using Active Directory group membership.

 Select whether your users are required to use FQDNs, or if the host name can be specified in simple (host name only) format as well.
-What AD security group contains your allowed hosts? - What AD security group contains your allowed hosts?
+What AD security group contains your allowed hosts?

+What AD security group contains your allowed hosts?
 Specify the AD group you created in your Active Directory domain that contains the list of hosts you want to allow.

 This completes the iApp template if you are using the BIG-IP APM as an RDP proxy.
-Continue with Finished on page 20.
+Continue with Finished on page 19.